What is computer hardware

 What is computer hardware, define computer hardware, definition of computer hardware.

-'What is computer hardware' is quite a common question, even today there are a lot of people whom do not know the definition of computer hardware.
+The question of 'what is computer hardware' is quite a common one, even nowadays there are a lot of people who don't know the definition of computer hardware.

-Believe it or not, there are there still loads of people from all walks of life whom don't know the definition of computer hardware.
-Hard to believe in this day and age of virtually a PC in every home and office.
+Believe it or not, there are there still lots of people from all walks of life who don't know what is computer hardware.
+Hard to believe (perhaps) in this day and age of virtually at least one Personal Computer (PC) in every home and office.

-The main reason being they've never had to, or needed to know about computer hardware terminology before.
-It's nothing to be ashamed of, you were one of these people at one point.
-But you chose to find out and now you're informed and knowledgeable.
+The main reason being they've never had to, or needed to, know about what is computer hardware terminology before.
+It's nothing to be ashamed of, you must have been one of these people at one point.
+But you chose to find out more to get informed and knowledgeable.

-So, for those whom now want to, or need to, know how to define what is computer hardware.
-Maybe for your personal awareness, or a change of job.
-The reason is not important but the fact you want to is good as knowledge is never wasted.
+So, for those who want, or need to know exactly what computer hardware is, you can right here.
+Maybe it's for your personal awareness, or to help land a new of job.
+The reason is not important, but the fact you want to is good, as knowledge is never wasted.

 - BTW -